 We will start to transition all orders to our delivery service from 11/03/2020

 We are reducing in store pickups to protect both staff and patients.

 If you can’t get through on the phone at any stage, text us your order.

 💊 The PHARMACY 💊

-We will have staff at the door of the pharmacy to accept any urgent prescriptions.
+We have a hatch open at the pharmacy to accept any urgent prescriptions.

 You will be asked to wait in your car and texted when your prescription is ready